informalsystems/vdd/fastsync/fastsync.md

 ### Design choices

 > input/output variables used to define the temporal properties.
 Most likely they come from an ADR

+As we do not put assumptions on the existence of a correct full node in *peerIDs*.
+Under this assumption we cannot guarantee the properties described in the sequential specification above.
+Thus, in the distributed setting, we consider two kinds of termination:

+#### **[FS-DISTR-TERM]**:
+*Fastsync* may terminate normally or aborts.

 The Tendermint Full Node exposes the following functions over Tendermint RPC: